Azure/azure-service-operator/docs/hugo/content/contributing/upgrade-resource-version/_index.md

 		},
 	}
 ```
+At the time of writing, we couldn't deploy these into the usual ASO test region, so the test is hard coded to use `australiaeast`: by overriding the default value for `tc.AzureRegion`.
+Applying the override in this way ensures all the resources in the test are co-located in the same region.

 Next we declare a MongoDB database called `db` and configure that as well.
 Key here is the configuration of its `Owner` as the account we just created.